-This chapter explains how to configure the Switch's software features.
+This chapter explains how to configure the software features.
 There are four ways to access the switch: Serial console, Telnet, Web browser and SNMP.

 The Industrial Managed Switch provides both in-band and out-band configuration methods.
-You can configure the switch via RS232 console cable if you don't attach your admin PC to your network, or if you lose the network connection to your Switch.
+You can configure the switch via RS-232 console cable if you don"t attach your admin PC to your network, or if you lose the network connection to your JetNet JetNet 4508 V2/JetNet 4508f V2.
 This is so-called out-band management.
-It wouldn't be affected by the network performance.
+It wouldn"t be affected by the network performance.

 The in-band management means you can remotely manage the switch via the network.
 You can choose Telnet or Web-based management.
-You just need to know the device's IP address.
+You just need to know the device"s IP address.
 Then you can remotely connect to its embedded HTML web pages or Telnet console.

-The Switch's Web management interface is developed by JAVA.
-It allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozilla Firefox, to configure and interrogate the switch from anywhere on the network.
+Korenix web management page is developed by JAVA.
+It allows you to use a standard web-browser such as Microsoft Internet Explorer, or Mozila, to configure and interrogate the switch from anywhere on the network.